MakMao/PokeDex/readme.txt

 It was especially great to notice that I am making progress.
 I am getting more and more familiar with thinking in coding logic.
 This resulted in me working more efficiently on this project compared to previous ones.

 The PokeDex is work in progress: more features/functionalities will be added later.
 I am satisfied with the way it looks for now.
 Can't wait to add more cool features to this project!

+What I don't like is that it takes quite some time before the entire website is rendered.
+Would love to know how I can make that happen.
+At this point in time, I don't really know.